kasturipratik/PowerShellScriptExecutionShortCutGuide/README.md

 }
 ```
 5. Save the file and now you can use the function name as shortcut to be used to <br/> change driectory from any directory to C:\Users\Default\Documents
+6. You can just keep adding functions to the file for new short cut access. <br/>You just have to change the function name and the script inside the function to your execution script.